Optimization of convolutional neural networks for background suppression in the PandaX-III experiment: Introduction

 \section{Introduction}

 Neutrinoless double beta decay ($0\nu\beta\beta$) is an extremely rare type of nuclear decay process, during which two electrons are emitted from a nucleus with an atomic number of $Z$, resulting in a nucleus of $Z+2$, without the emission of neutrinos.
-The discovery of such a process would indicate the Majorana nature of neutrinos~\cite{Avignone:2007fu,Elliott:2014iha}, and the violation of lepton number conservation~\cite{Luty:1992un}.
+The discovery of such a process would imply the neutrinos are likely Majorana particles~\cite{Agostini:2022zub}, and the violation of lepton number conservation.

-Many experiments have been carried out to search for the \nldbd with different isotopes, such as $^{76}$Ge~\cite{Agostini:2016iid, Abgrall:2013rze}, $^{130}$Te~\cite{Artusa:2014lgv}, and $^{136}$Xe~\cite{Albert:2014awa,KamLAND-Zen:2016pfg,Monrabal:2018xlr}, through the spectrum analysis around the $Q$-value, which is the energy released by the decay and shared by the two emitting electrons.
-New experiments with larger volumes or new technologies are being actively planned and constructed.
+Many experiments have been carried out to search for the \nldbd with different isotopes, such as $^{76}$Ge~\cite{GERDA:2020xhi, Majorana:2022udl}, $^{130}$Te~\cite{CUORE:2022jto}, and $^{136}$Xe~\cite{EXO-200:2019rkq, KamLAND-Zen:2022tow, NEXT:2021dqj}, through the spectrum analysis around the $Q$-value, which is the energy released by the decay and shared by the two emitting electrons.
+The current lower half-life limits of the three isotopes are 2.3$\times 10^{26}$~yr~\cite{KamLAND-Zen:2022tow}, 1.8$\times 10^{26}$~yr~\cite{GERDA:2020xhi}, and 3.2$\times 10^{25}$~yr~\cite{CUORE:2022jto} (90\% confidence level, or C.L.), established by KamLAND-Zen, GERDA, and CUORE experiments respectively.
+Its predicted half-life is longer if the mass order of neutrinos is a normal hierarchy.
+Therefore, necessary new experiments with larger volumes and new technologies are being actively planned and constructed to further improve detection sensitivity.
 Reducing the background level in the energy region of interest (ROI) is one of the key requirements for the discovery of such a rare process.
-The gaseous detectors are capable to record event tracks, providing an additional way to discriminate signals from backgrounds, thus being actively studied in recent years.
-The PandaX-III experiment, which utilizes a high pressure gaseous xenon time projection chamber (TPC) to search for \nldbd of $^{136}$Xe~\cite{Chen:2016qcd}, is one of them.
+The gaseous detectors are capable to record event tracks, providing an additional way to discriminate signals from backgrounds through extracting track features, thus being actively studied in recent years~\cite{Gomez-Cadenas:2019ges}.
+In general, the gaseous detector-based experiments utilize the prominent Bragg Blob (BB) feature of event tracks.
+Each end of a \nldbd track has a BB, in which rapid energy loss in unit volume happens because of increased differential energy loss (Bragg peak) and larger scattering angles before an electron stops.
+However, only one BB is on the ends of the track for the single electron background.
+The PandaX-III experiment, which utilizes a high-pressure gaseous xenon time projection chamber (TPC) to search for \nldbd decay of $^{136}$Xe~\cite{Chen:2016qcd}, is one of them.
 The study of this type of detector is pioneered by the Gotthard experiment~\cite{Luscher:1998sd}.
 Algorithms to extract the different topological features of signal and background tracks within gaseous detectors have been developed with the operation and planning of new experiments\cite{Ferrario:2015kta, Galan:2019ake, Li:2021viv}.